3 Dimension reduction overview

 selfcontained = TRUE)

 To determine which variables are responsible for the reduced dimension look for the axes that extend out of the point cloud.
-These contribute to smaller variation in the observations, and thus indicate dimension reduction.
+These contribute to smaller variation in the observations, and thus indicate possible dimension reduction using these variables.

 The simulated data here is very simple, and what we have learned from the tour could also be learned from principal component analysis.
 However, if there are small complications, such as outliers or nonlinear relationships, that might not be visible from principal component analysis, the tour can help you to see them.